Experiences that challenge and inspire you, offering new approaches

 As a Legacy Leader, we'll show you how to do legacy work with students in school, families – parents and grandparents, community groups, and organizations.
 You can even be a local leader to involve your entire city as a YOU 177 Innovator City.

-You'll be part of a global movement that builds bigger, better, longer-term thinking and acting – for the ultimate goal of a more meaningful, equitable, and sustainable world.
+You'll be part of a global movement that builds bigger, better, longer-term thinking and acting – for the ultimate goal of more inspired lives, stronger communities, and a sustainable world.
 YOU 177 challenges all ages to transform the world, to create a powerful living legacy.
 It's all about the meaning and connection in your own life – in the context of the world around you, this moment in history, and a hopeful future.

 Legacy Leaders training runs over 2 days at the Legacy Center, at a cost of $1,950/person, which includes light lunches.
 An annual fee of $295 gives you ongoing support, access to legacy resources, and the ability to use the YOU 177 Legacy Leader designation and the YOU 177 logo and branding.
 For more information, e-mail or call